natgeo-wong/natgeo-wong.github.io/index.md

 @@

-\interests{"", colwidth=2, img=""}
+\interests{"", colwidth=3, img=""}
-\interests{"Convection and Climate", colwidth=2, img="/assets/img/convection.png", link="research/convection", blurb="How does convection couple with large-scale vertical motion in the tropics"}
+\interests{"Convection and Climate", colwidth=2, img="/assets/img/convection.png", link="research/convection", blurb="How does Local Convection couple to the Large-Scale Tropical Dynamics?"}
-\interests{"Maritime Continent Dynamics", colwidth=2, img="/assets/img/mcdynamics.png", link="research/maritimecontinent", blurb="How do the islands of the Maritime Continent drive climate at different scales?"}
+\interests{"Island Dynamics Modelling", colwidth=2, img="/assets/img/idealisland.png", link="research/islands", blurb="How do Tropical Islands drive Climate and Convection at different scales?"}
-\interests{"Idealized Island Modelling", colwidth=2, img="/assets/img/idealisland.png", link="research/islands", blurb="How do we represent tropical islands in climate models in an idealised framework?"}
-\interests{"GNSS in Meteorology", colwidth=2, img="/assets/img/gnssmeteorology.png", link="research/gnssmeteorology", blurb="Using GNSS to study precipitable water vapour in the atmosphere"}
+\interests{"GNSS in Meteorology", colwidth=2, img="/assets/img/gnssmeteorology.png", link="research/gnssmeteorology", blurb="Can GNSS be used to study the Vertical Structure of the Tropics?"}

 \end{section}